djlint/djLint/docs/src/docs/linter.md

 `Empty tag pair found.
 Consider removing.`

 An empty tag pair renders no content but still creates a DOM node that can pick up margins, borders, or flex/grid gaps from stylesheets, producing phantom spacing that is hard to trace; it is usually leftover markup from an earlier edit.
 Tags that are legitimately empty in normal markup (td, th, li, dt, dd, slot) are exempt.
-Tags carrying any attribute — JS mount points like `<div id="app">``</div>`, icon-font elements like `<i class="fa fa-user">``</i>` — are not flagged either; only fully attribute-less empty pairs match.
+Tags carrying any attribute (JS mount points like `<div id="app">``</div>`, icon-font elements like `<i class="fa fa-user">``</i>`) are not flagged either; only fully attribute-less empty pairs match.

 Don't: